Fake Bakes Recipe - Tesco Victoria Sponge Cake

 Fake Bakes Victoria Sponge Recipe - Finished

 I was concerned about running out of frosting, and how the semi-naked finish would look, but I am very pleasantly surprised and happy with the result.
-You can opt to buy another tub of buttercream for a fully-frosted finish if you don't mind creeping up over a tenner.
+If you’ve got an extra few quid to burn, go wild and frost it like you’re on Bake Off with Paul Hollywood breathing down your neck.

 I'm so happy this recipe has been received so well and you're tagging us in your pics!
 And if you did want to splurge, you couldn't go wrong with our very own Victoria Sponge cake, delivered speedily across London.